wellavelino/ansible_qa_playbook/README.md

 # Dot Trex Files

-#### The repository name is a analogy to a popular speach "Short Arm" like an Trex.
+#### The repository name is a analogy to a popular speach "Short Arm" like a Trex.

 This [article](https://codingcraft.com.br/2016/09/23/o-famigerado-t-rex-profissional)(Portuguese) written by @leonel explain a little bit about that.